 Subject: Unit Overview: AHS - Ancient History Fact or Fiction A classical historical course looking at Roman, Greek & Egyptian events through the lens of modern day Hollywood block buster movies.
 MHS - Modern History The Second World War A look at WWII with focus on the rise of Hitler and the Nazi Parties pure Arian campaign.
-Tourism Global Citizenship This unit explores the influence of social media on domestic and international travel.
-With focus on global trends for travel.
-Eg Holiday, Business etc.
+Geography Environmental Change and Management Explores how environments function, the causes and impacts of environmental change, and strategies for sustainable management.
+Students investigate case studies, evaluate policies, and learn how communities can balance environmental conservation with human needs and economic growth.